 Peel was born in Ramsbottom in 1788.
 The Conservative politician served twice as Prime Minister (1834 – 1835, 1841 – 1846) and also has Chancellor of the Exchequer and Home Secretary.
 His major accomplishments included reforming criminal law, establishing the Metropolitan Police Service, and abolishing the Corn Laws.

 The views from the top of the Peel Tower are amazing.
 Climb the 148 steps and you will be rewarded not only with great views of Ramsbottom and Holcombe Moor, but also Manchester, Cheshire, and North Wales.

 Unfortunately, the tower is not open most days of the year.
 Volunteers occasionally open in on Sundays, in which case there will be a white flag flying from the top of the tower.
 If you wish to confirm opening times in advance of your visit call the Bury Tourist Information Centre on 0161 253 5111.

 Even if the tower isn’t open when you visit, the views from Holcombe Hill and the base of the tower are still well worth a trip.

-A good starting place for a walk up Holcombe Hill is the Shoulder of Mutton pub in Holcombe village, a Grade II listed building built in the mid-18th century.
-From here walk along Cross Lane and then take the track signposted to Peel Tower.
-Alternatively take the East Lancashire Railway to Ramsbottom and walk from here to Holcombe village.
+A good starting place for a fairly easy walk up Holcombe Hill to the tower is the Shoulder of Mutton pub on Moor Road in Holcombe village.
+From here walk to Cross Lane, then Moorbottom Road, and then take the track to Peel Tower.
+The route is well signposted and there will usually be plenty of other walkers that you can follow.